-Configuring this feature incorrectly can prevent your computers from accessing the network.
-In such a situation, you can regain access by pressing the reset button on the back of the NOTE Access Point.
+Note: Misconfiguration of this feature can prevent any machine from accessing the network.
+In such a situation, you can regain access by activating the factory defaults button on the Access Point itself.

 Filter Settings

 Mode

 When "only allow listed machines" is selected, only computers with MAC addresses listed in the MAC Address List are granted network access.
 When "only deny listed machines" is selected, any computer with a MAC address listed in the MAC Address List is refused access to the network.